-Occasionally, tournaments involve an odd number of competitors, resulting in one competitor having no opponent for a round and immediately being transferred to the following round.
+Occasionally, tournaments involve an odd number of competitors, resulting in one competitor having no opponent for the round and immediately being transferred to the following round.
 This is called a "bye."
 The player who receives a bye is determined randomly in the first round.
-In later rounds, the bye is given to the player with the fewest tournament points.
-In the case of identical tournament points, the bye is awarded to the player with the lowest margin of victory.
-If players are are still tied, the bye is awarded randomly to one of those players.
+In later rounds, the player with the fewest tournament points receives the bye.
+In the case of multiple players with the fewest number of tournament points, the player with the lowest margin of victory receives the bye.
+If players are still tied, the bye is given to one of those players at random.

-When a player receives a bye, he or she is awarded a win with 8 tournament points and a margin of victory of 61 for the round.
+When a player receives a bye, he or she receives a win worth 8 tournament points and a margin of victory of 61 for the round.